 With respect to stock options, the maximum amount of the fair market value of stock options at the time of issuance must be within the applicable executive compensation amount that is either approved by a shareholders' meeting, or provided for in the articles of incorporation (in the case of a company with auditors or a company with an audit committee), or approved by the compensation committee (in the case of a company with three committees).
+The

-The Companies Act sets out mandatory terms and procedures for stock options in general, but leaves the details of the structure of stock options to the company's discretion.
+Companies Act sets out mandatory terms and procedures for stock options in general, but leaves the details of the structure of stock options to the company's discretion.

 In terms of restricted stocks, companies will issue ordinary shares in exchange for in-kind contribution of the monetary remuneration claims by allottees.
-Restricted stocks are typically subject to contractual terms agreed between the company and each allottee, such as a certain share transfer restriction period and conditions for the acquisition of such stock by the company.
+Restricted stocks are typically subject to contractual terms agreed between the company and each allottee, such as a certain share transfer restriction period and forfeiture events.
 If the company allots restricted stocks to its executives, the total (maximum) amount of remuneration claims to be paid by the company as executive compensation, the total (maximum) number of shares to be allotted to executives and other details must be approved by the same corporate organ as for stock options.

-Stock compensation using a trust is also frequently used as an employee benefit and has also recently become popular as a form of executive compensation.
-A company will establish separate trusts for employment benefits and executive compensation.
-The trusts will acquire the company's shares from the stock market or treasury shares from the company by using the money entrusted, and will distribute shares to the beneficiaries.
+Stock compensation using a trust involves the use of a trust established by a company; however, its operation must be independent from the company.
+The trusts will acquire the company's shares from the stock market or treasury shares from the company by using the money entrusted and will distribute shares to the beneficiaries.
 The beneficiaries are the executives or employees that have satisfied the requirements for benefits set out in predetermined rules on share distributions.
 The total (maximum) amount of the funds entrusted by the company for executive compensation, the calculation method of the shares and other details must be approved by the same corporate organ as for stock options.

-Stock purchase plans using a general partnership used to be the most prevalent form of incentive compensation.
-Under such plans, eligible executives and employees, respectively, establish or join a general partnership to acquire and hold the company's shares.
+Stock purchase plans using a general partnership involves the use of a general partnership established by eligible executives and employees to acquire and hold the company's shares.
 The funds necessary for the acquisition of shares and operation of the general partnership are technically contributed by the member executives and employees, but the plan substantially functions as an equity compensation award since the company effectively bears the burden by increasing the compensation or salary to cover the amount of such contribution.
 In addition, the company is allowed to provide subsidies to employees (not to executives) to be used as part of the contribution to the stock purchase plan for employee benefits.

 There is no standard vesting period for the above four types of equity compensation.
-The award is often structured, however, as a substitute for a retirement allowance for executives (a one-time payment at the time of retirement), and in such cases the vesting date is typically scheduled on or after the retirement date (see question 36 for tax benefits).
+The award is often structured, however, as a substitute for a retirement allowance for executives (a one-time payment at the time of retirement), and in such cases the vesting date is typically scheduled on or after the retirement date.